 Magpie Campground

-Magpie Campground a remote, shaded campground in the Dakota Prairie Grasslands offers a quiet and secluded camping experience.
-It features 11 single-unit camp spurs with picnic tables, fire rings, parking pads, potable water via a hand pump, and accessible vault toilets.
-The campground is a popular base for exploring nearby attractions like Devil's Pass.
+Magpie Campground, a remote, shaded campground in the Dakota Prairie Grasslands, offers a quiet, secluded camping experience.
+It features 8 single-unit camp spurs with picnic tables, fire rings, parking pads, potable water via a hand pump, and an accessible vault toilet.

 Click an image to view the photo gallery in full-screen size and read the descriptive captions.